Bryanx/cakecutter/README.md

 ```
 The styleables are bound by property name, the default values are the intial values of the properties.

+Some advantages:
+* Default values are assigned once instead of twice.
+* Setters for layout/programmtic interactions are combined
+* Less boilerplate

 Alternative annotation:
 With this annotation the props can have different names than the styleables.
 ```kotlin